crossbario/crossbar/legal/README.md

 The Crossbar.io [application templates](https://github.com/crossbario/crossbar/tree/master/crossbar/crossbar/templates) and instances of code generated from these templates are licensed under the [BSD 2-clause](http://opensource.org/licenses/BSD-2-Clause) license.

+## API

+In some jurisdictions, the APIs implemented by Crossbar.io may be protected by copyright.

+In regards to WAMP and the WAMP meta-API, these are covered by the respective licenses provided by the WAMP project.

+In regard to other program APIs, we provide a [license](https://github.com/crossbario/crossbar/blob/master/crossbar/LICENSE-FOR-API).

 ## WAMP clients as separate works

 We see any code which connects to Crossbar.io via WAMP as a separate work.
 The Crossbar.io license (the AGPL v3) does not apply to WAMP clients.
 This applies irrespective of where these run, i.e. also to components which are run side-by-side within an native worker of type router, which are run in a native worker of type container or in a guest worker.
 We promise to stand by this view of the license.